insaiyancvk/speedyblackman/README.md

 > Note: "speedyblackman" is [YT/Blackpanthaa](https://www.youtube.com/c/Blackpanthaa)'s IGN. _Nothing racist._

-Here's the plan:
+Here's the plan (Oct 13):

 - Three different models on three different datasets.
     1. Acceleration, break, reverse frames
     2. Left, right turn frames
-    3. Nitro frames

-- Work on left/right dataset first, then acceleration/break dataset then nitro dataset.
+- Work on left/right dataset first, then acceleration/break dataset.
 - Implement _speedyblackman_.

 Vague TODO:
 - Create dataloader for the dataset working with and save the copy to drive.
 - Test the dataset on different models.

-## Training completed.
+## Training completed (Nov 30).
 - Trained the turns data on ResNet18, VGG-19_bn, InceptionV3, MobileNetV2 and AlexNet.
     - AlexNet gave the best results when implemented.
     - Although the train, test accuracies were high, all the models seemed to overfit over a few epochs except AlexNet.